VSablin/assignment_week4/README.md

 ### AUXILIARY FILES:
 These files are in the main dir.<br/>
 activity_labels.txt: Table with the activity name corresponding to each label <br/>
-features.txt: Variable names of the train and test set features_info.txt: Information of features.txt.
-This is not used in the script, but it is convenient.
+features.txt: Variable names of the train and test set<br/>
+features_info.txt: Information of features.txt.
+This is not used in the script, but it is convenient.<br/>
 README.txt: Original readme file by the Human Activity Recognition Using Smartphones Dataset with slight modifications.